jurihock/sdft/README.md

 Well, the results are very similar, which is to be considered as the proof of concept...

+# See also

+If you're interested in Sliding DFT with *logarithmic* frequency resolution, don't forget to browse my [jurihock/qdft](https://github.com/jurihock/qdft) project!

 ## References

 1. <span id="1">Krzysztof Duda (2010).
 Accurate, Guaranteed Stable, Sliding Discrete Fourier Transform.
 IEEE Signal Processing Magazine. https://ieeexplore.ieee.org/document/5563098</span>